0x4xel/HTNotes/README.md

 # HTNotes

-HTNotes is a powerfull automatic tool for `Linux` that integrates a Vault Workspace in `Obsidian`.
+HTNotes is a powerful automatic tool for `Linux` that integrates a Vault Workspace in `Obsidian`.
 It automates the first steps of taking Notes in a HTB machine by generating a folder structure given a machine name.
 It also provides integration with the HTB API that allows to perform requests and prints the info into markwdown files.

-As mention before, these actions can be performed with just a click of a button in Obsidian
+As mention before, these actions can be performed with just a click of a button in Obsidian.

 ## Table of Contents